 earnings : For wine without grape variety / vintage maximum of three times the average yield per hectare of a holding; for all other quality grades a maximum yield per hectare of kilograms of grapes or liters of wine applies.
 If the maximum quantity is exceeded, the entire harvest of a vintage must be marketed as a wine without a variety or vintage designation.
 The yield must by means of harvest declaration the BKI (Bundeskellereiinspektion), which also checks for compliance.

 The maximum amount per hectare is 9,000 kg of grapes or 6,750 l per hectare of vineyard area registered and planted in the vineyard register for the production of wine, land, quality or predicate wine (1.33 kg of grapes yields 1 l of wine).
-Following the conversion of the vineyard index to the substantive requirements of the integrated administration and control system, this maximum quantity per hectare amounts to 10,000 kg of grapes or 7,500 l of wine.
+Following the conversion of the vineyard index to the content requirements of the integrated administration and control system, this maximum quantity per hectare will be 10,000 kg of grapes or 7,500 l of wine.
 Until the changeover (probably in 2018), the Federal Minister for Agriculture, Forestry, Environment and Water Management can reduce or increase the maximum hectar amount for the harvest of a year by up to 20% by ordinance at the request of the National Wine Committee, if this is the climatic or winemaking conditions for require this year.
 This authorization was used for the 2016 vintage and the maximum yield increased from 9,000 to 10,800 kg / ha.

-ancestry In the case of wine (without grape variety / vintage), only EU or Austria may be used; for land wine, the winegrowing region must be indicated; smaller units (winegrowing area, large estate, municipality) are not permitted.
+ancestry In the case of wine (without grape variety / vintage), only EU or Austria may be used; for land wine, the winegrowing region must be indicated; smaller units (winegrowing area, large location, municipality) are not permitted.
 From quality wine, closer origins (winegrowing region, winegrowing area, large-scale estate, municipality, Ried in connection with commune names) may be used if the wine is 100% from the specified area.

 vintage : An indication is only permitted for wine without grape variety / vintage.
 For the other quality levels, the proportion must be at least 85% of the given year. sweeteners Dosage do not count to the 15%.
 In the next year (January or later) harvested Eiswein indicate the previous year.

 varieties : An indication is only permitted for wine (without grape variety / vintage).
 For the other quality grades, the proportion must be at least 85% of the grape variety indicated.
 In the case of two or more grape varieties, the names may be given in descending order according to their quantity, if they add up to 100%.
-The indication unmixed is only allowed if the wine is 100% from the grape variety mentioned.
+The indication unmixed is only allowed if the wine is 100% from the grape variety.
 For late harvesting and readout the grape variety (s) must be indicated.

 The mixing of grapes, mash, cider or wine from red wine and white wine grapes is only allowed for wine without vintage / variety.
 These wines may not be referred to as red wine or white wine, but only as "wine from Austria".